-All currently operated nuclear power plants, as listed in Appendix 1.1, have an unlimited operating license.
-With the implementation of the agreement between the Federal Government and the power utilities of 14 June 2000 (signed on 11 June 2001), the operating life will be limited according to the remaining electricity output still to be generated.
-The required protection against damages resulting from radiological effects of plant operation according to the state of the art in science and technology at the time the plant is taken into operation, is achieved by the plant design on which the licences are based.
+All currently operated nuclear power plants, as listed in Appendix 1-1, have an unlimited operating licence, but the amended Atomic Energy Act limits the operating life of the plants according to the remaining electricity output still to be generated.
+The licences for the nuclear power plants were only granted if the applicant had proven to the nuclear licensing authority that the required protection against according to the state of the art in science and technology at that time was achieved by the plant design and construction and the on-site provisions applied for.

-Within the framework of the regulatory system for the utilisation of nuclear energy and, especially, of the regulatory supervision (→ Chapter 7), safety assessments are performed both, continuously and on special occasions, as well as periodic safety reviews as a supplement.
+Within the framework of the regulatory system for the utilisation of nuclear energy and, especially, of the regulatory supervision, safety assessments are performed both, continuously and on special occasions, as well as safety reviews as a supplement.
 Whenever new safety-relevant findings are available, the necessity and adequacy of possible improvements are checked.
-This is to achieve a progressive improvement of plant safety.
-Deficiencies identified during safety reviews are eliminated in accordance with the regulations within the frame of regulatory supervision (→ Chapter 14).
+By this approach, a progressive improvement of plant safety is achieved.
+Deficiencies identified during safety reviews are eliminated in accordance with the regulations within the frame of regulatory supervision ( $\rightarrow$ Chapter 14).
 The safety assessments within the frame of regulatory supervision represent reviews according to Article 6 of the Convention.

-Over the past years, numerous improvements have been realised (\rightarrow Chapter 14 (ii)), in particular in the area of beyond-design basis accidents (\rightarrow Chapter 18 (1)).
-As a result, the safety level has been improved also at some older nuclear power plants.
-Backfitting measures are required for the Biblis A nuclear power plant as a result of safety reviews performed.
-For these measures, applications have been submitted by the plant operator which, however, do not cover the need for backfittings completely.
-They are currently being examined by the competent Land authority.
-The Federal Government insists on granting the necessary licenses as soon as possible and implementation of these measures by the plant operator without delay.
+Over the past years, numerous improvements have been realised ( $\rightarrow$ Chapter 14 (ii)), in particular in the area of beyond-design basis accidents ( $\rightarrow$ Chapter 18 (1)).
+As a result, the safety level has been improved also at older nuclear power plants.